hvdwolf/joyingsofia/README.md

 ﻿# joyingsofia

+== This is a fork of Superdave's repository.
+The only change is an __untested__ install script under releases.
+Do NOT use unless you actually know what you are doing. ==

 Testing of a recovery partition mod for JY-UL135N2

 Changes: Added USB network adb support to the update script.
 If USb network adapter is connected it's ip is set to 192.168.2.1.